What is Sexual Harassment?

 How Long is the Training?

 Our training is self paced, and the time it takes learners to complete varies.
-On average, the course for non-managers takes 90 minutes to complete and the course for supervisors takes 2 hours.
+On average, the foundational course for non-managers takes an hour to complete, the foundational course for supervisors takes 2 hours, and the bystander intervention course takes an hour.

 Who Facilitates Your Training?